Legal Separation vs. Divorce in Massachusetts

 Broken heart with wedding rings during divorce process in MA

-The difficulty of obtaining a divorce in Massachusetts varies based on individual circumstances, including factors like mutual agreement, property division, and child custody.
+The difficulty of obtaining a divorce in Massachusetts is based on factors like having a mutual agreement regarding divorce, property division, and child custody issues.

 When filing for divorce, spouses officially declare their desire to end a marriage.
 A couple may apply for a no-fault and fault-based marriage dissolution in the state.
 According to divorce laws in MA, a no-fault divorce can be: